-The traditional grazing method, called set stocking, spreads the animals around the farm so all pastures are being grazed most of the time.
-This creates the problem that the stock preferentially eat the most palatable species, grazing them out, and leaving the unpalatable species alone, allowing them to prosper due to the reduced pasture competition.
-Also, plants keep their root and shoots in balance, so when a plant is continually grazed, it only has a small root system, which coupled with a small amount of leaf, means it can only grow slowly.
-The alternative to set stocking is rotational grazing, which has the stock in large herds which only feed on one field, or part of a field, for a few days, or even just a few hours, before being moved on to new pasture.
-This gives the pasture time to grow lots of leaves to capture sunlight and a large root system to capture water and nutrients.
+The traditional grazing method, set stocking, spreads the animals around the farm so all pastures are being grazed most of the time.
+This creates the problem that the stock preferentially eat the most palatable species, grazing them out and leaving the unpalatable species, which allows them to prosper due to the reduced pasture competition.
+In addition, plants keep their root and shoots in balance, so when a plant is continually grazed, it only has a small root system, which coupled with a small amount of leaf, means it can only grow slowly.

+The alternative to set stocking is rotational grazing, which has the stock in large herds which only feed on one field or part of a field for a few days, or even just a few hours, before being moved on to new pasture.
+It is also important not to graze the pasture too low (leave longer residuals), as this means there is only a small amount of leaf area to capture the sunlight the plant needs to regrow, leading to slower regrowth.
+Also, for pasture species with above-ground buds (meristems) grazing them too low will exhaust them and they will die out.
+Rotational grazing with long residuals gives the pasture time to grow lots of leaves to capture sunlight and develop a large root system to capture water and nutrients.
 After it is grazed, it then has the resources in the large root system to quickly regrow new foliage in the absence of further grazing, thereby maximising forage production.
 This also means that pasture strongly competes with weeds.
-Further, with rotational grazing, stock are less able to pick and choose what they eat, so, they tend to eat everything, including the weeds, unless they are toxic or highly unpalatable.
-In such situations, most livestock will eat docks, thereby setting them back.
+Further, with rotational grazing, livestock are less able to pick and choose what they eat, so they tend to eat everything, including the weeds, unless they are toxic or highly unpalatable.
+In such situations, most livestock will eat docks, thereby suppressing them.

-After incorrect nutrient levels, soil compaction is the second most important factor impacting pasture (and crop) productivity.
-It is not just large tractors that cause compaction, even small livestock such as sheep, will cause compaction when the soil is in a plastic (wet) state.
-It is therefore important to have strategies and systems in place to avoid having stock on fields when they are in the plastic phase and susceptible to compaction.
-However, docks are most problematic in the colder, wetter higher latitudes, where the soil can be in the plastic state for many months over winter.
-In many cases, stock are already housed over winter because of this, but, a renewed emphasis on compaction management at all times of year is required, e.g., having the resources to move animals to the sheds, even in summer, when there is heavy rain.
+After incorrect nutrient levels, soil compaction is the second most important factor impacting pasture (and arable crop) productivity.
+It is not just large tractors that cause compaction, even small livestock such as sheep will cause compaction when the soil is too wet.
+It is therefore important to have strategies and systems in place to avoid having livestock on fields when they are too wet and susceptible to compaction.
+However, docks are most problematic in the colder, wetter, higher latitudes where the soil can be wet for many months over winter.
+In many cases, livestock are already housed over winter because of this, but a renewed emphasis on compaction management at all times of year is required, e.g. having the resources to move animals to the sheds when there is heavy rain, even in summer.

-2.3.
+3.3.
 Mixed grazing

-Stock species are well known for their varying acceptance of docks.
-Deer are the most tolerant even liking docks, with goats and sheep next which will eat younger foliage, and being browsers, goats like the woody flower spikes.
+Livestock species are well known for their varying acceptance of docks.
+Deer are the most tolerant, even liking docks, followed by goats and sheep which will eat younger foliage; being browsers, goats like the woody flower spikes.
 These are followed by cattle who will eat docks, especially if hungry (Figure 4), while horses avoid docks as much as possible.
 Where practical, cross grazing dock tolerating species with intolerant species can assist with keeping docks suppressed.

 Figure 4.
-Beef finishers eating offered broad leaf docks plants while waiting to be moved to new pasture.
+Beef finishers eating offered broad leaf docks plants while waiting to be moved to new pasture

-2.4.
+3.4.
 Nutrient management